+Access is provided to the library's print and electronic resources including, but not limited to, books, e-books, periodicals, and databases.
+The library strives to adjust its resources and services to meet the needs of its patrons.
+Research and general library assistance is available in person, by phone at 792-9365/(888) 403-1900, or by e-mail at library@bartonccc.edu.
+Library hours may alter with the season, campus closings, school holidays, and by demand as dictated by student use.
+Hours of operation and any variations will be posted on the library's website and Facebook page.
+For more information, stop by the library which is located in the south end of the Learning Resource Center, call 792-9365, or visit the library's web site at library.bartonccc.edu.
 CAMPUS SAFETY At Barton the safety and well being of our students, faculty, staff and visitors are of utmost importance.
 With the support of other departments, we have many people involved in keeping this campus safe and secure; however, a truly safe campus can only be achieved with the cooperation of all students, faculty, staff and visitors.
 The Barton Campus Safety Department provides a 24-hour a day, seven days a week patrol function on campus, parking lots, and student housing.
 The Campus Safety office is located in T-154 and can be reached by calling 792-9217.
 TRIO PROGRAMS Barton Community College hosts four TRIO programs which are grant funded through the United States Department of Education.
 These grants provide free support services for eligible participants to assist them in meeting their educational goals.
 Student Support Services The Barton Student Support Services (SSS) program is designed to meet student needs in all academic, career, transitional, and life skills areas.
 Each member of the Student Support Services staff is committed to helping students successfully complete a two-year degree and/or transfer to a four-year institution.
 Services Services available to eligible students include: academic, career, vocational, transfer, and personal counseling; financial aid information and assistance, transfer visits, disability accommodations, college skills seminars and tutoring.
-Eligibility Students may be eligible for the SSS program if they are first generation college students, meet limited income guidelines, or have a physical or learning disability.
+Eligibility Students may be eligible for the SSS program if they are first generation college students, meet limited income guidelines, or have a documented disability which includes cognitive, developmental, intellectual, mental, physical, sensory, or a combination of multiple factors.
 In addition, students must show a need for academic support services.
 Location The Student Support Services program offices are located in the north end of the Learning Resource Center.
 Staff members may be reached by calling 792-9240.
 Upward Bound Programs Upward Bound provides fundamental support to participants in their preparation for college entrance.
 The program provides opportunities for participants to succeed in their precollege performance and ultimately in their higher education pursuits.
 Upward Bound serves: high school students from low-income families; and high school students from families in which neither parent holds a bachelor's degree.
-The goal of Upward Bound is to increase the rate at which participants complete secondary education and enroll in and graduate from institutions of postsecondary education.
+The goal of Upward Bound is to increase the rate at which participants complete secondary education and enroll in and graduate from institutions of post-secondary education.
 A six-week residential program is conducted on the Barton Community College campus during the summer.
-Barton Community College has two Upward Bound programs serving our service area: Barton County Upward Bound: Serves Ellinwood, Hoisington and Great Bend Contact: 792-9219 or bcub.bartonccc.edu Central Kansas Upward Bound:
+Barton Community College has two Upward Bound programs serving our service area: Barton County Upward Bound:

+Serves Ellinwood, Hoisington and Great Bend

+Contact: 792-9219 or bcub.bartonccc.edu

+Central Kansas Upward Bound: